RJ-git8585/garnishedge_devops-updated/EMPLOYEE_GARNISHMENT_API_DOCS.md

 ## Notes

-1. All APIs use case-insensitive matching for ee_id and case_id
+1. All APIs use case-insensitive matching for ee_id and client_id
 2. The update API supports partial updates - only provided fields will be updated
 3. Essential employee information with garnishment details is returned (no payroll data)
 4. All APIs include proper error handling and validation
 5. The list API supports pagination and search functionality
 6. All responses follow a consistent format with success/error indicators
 7. Garnishment data structure includes all garnishment orders for the employee grouped by type
-8. Both ee_id and case_id are required in URL path for detail and update operations
+8. Both ee_id and client_id are required in URL path for detail and update operations
 9. Payroll-related fields (gross_pay, wages, payroll_taxes, etc.) are excluded from responses
+10. Employee is filtered by both ee_id and client_id, garnishment orders are filtered by ee_id